 It is a modern American tank crew made in July 2015 same timing as the Stryker MGS.
 These days I was interested in painting with oil.

-I wanted to use decals for small things, including military unit mark and the nationality mark, but Echelon decals of US Army & USMC was sold out everywhere.
-I tried them all handwriting, too difficult…..
+I wanted to use decals for small things, including the military unit mark and the nationality mark, but Echelon decals of the US Army & USMC were sold out everywhere.
+I tried them all handwriting, too difficult…

-Handling of decal is difficult.
-I had some trouble for Corsair II, which I made in this May and this insignia case.
-I wonder I should get a decal plain sheet and print by myself.
-But it is needed thermal printer that is hardly distributed.
+Handling the decal is difficult.
+I had some trouble with Corsair II, which I made this May, and this insignia case.
+I wonder I should get a decal plain sheet and print it by myself.
+But it is a needed thermal printer that is hardly distributed.

-Compared to the Stryker’s green, this uniform is standing out.
+Compared to Stryker’s green, this uniform is standing out.
 It’s like an urban camouflage pattern, so if the concrete is background, maybe it becomes indistinct.
-I’d like to paint the ordinary figure which isn’t a camouflage next time.
+I’d like to paint an ordinary figure which isn’t a camouflage next time.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.

 Born in February 1970, I live in Tokyo.
 From February 2007 I was quietly doing a site called “Miniature-Arcadia”.
 It is being transferred to this blog with the same name from December 2016.
 My update pace is uneven, but please come to see here occasionally.